Terms

 Note

-• Lambda abstractions defined by function are reduced at compile-time when possible.
+• Anonymous functions are reduced at compile time when possible.
 If you would like to avoid this behavior, consider using define.

 Example